 Workflow for Setting Up a High Availability Cluster in Alibaba Cloud Platform

-Step 1: Deploy a Template in Alibaba Cloud
+Step 1: Deploy with a Terraform template in Alibaba Cloud

-Deploy this solution throughout the Alibaba Cloud Portal using Terraform:
+Deploy this solution in the Alibaba Cloud Portal using Terraform.

 -